Evie Alessandrini

-Between 2009 and 2017 at Cincinnati Children’s Hospital Medical Center, I served in clinical, research and training roles to drive Cincinnati Children's vision of being the leader in improving child health.
-I continued practicing pediatric emergency medicine in our Cincinnati Children's locations.
-As the assistant vice president for improvement integration within the James M. Anderson Center for Health Systems Excellence, I led clinical divisions in managing strategically aligned improvement portfolios focused on improving outcomes, experience and value of care.
-I also led a team that facilitated, aligned and transparently reported outcomes, and ratings and rankings, across the organization.
-In the research arena, I chaired the Place Outcomes Research Awards program that strategically allocated $1M annually to seed projects to improve care delivery and outcomes.
-I was also the director of the Quality Scholars Program in Health Care Transformation, training fellows and faculty to rigorously apply quality improvement methods to improve child health and healthcare.
-I also served as professor and associate chair of outcomes and process improvement in the Department of Pediatrics at the University of Cincinnati College of Medicine.
+I first joined Cincinnati Children's in 2009.
+Between 2009 and 2017, I served in clinical, research, and training roles.
+As the assistant vice president for improvement integration within the James M. Anderson Center for Health Systems Excellence, I led clinical divisions in managing strategically aligned improvement portfolios focused on improving outcomes, experience, and value of care.
+I was also director of the Cincinnati Children's Place Outcomes Research Awards program and the Quality Scholars Program in Healthcare Transformation.
+Additionally, I served as professor and associate chair of outcomes and process improvement in the Department of Pediatrics at the University of Cincinnati College of Medicine.

 Undergraduate Degree: Biology, Marquette University, Milwaukee, WI.